Thant998/TelegramApi/README.md

 Using Jitpack
 Download the jar(including all dependencies)

-# Telegram API and MTPROTO:
+# Telegram API and MTPROTO

 If you want more information about Telegram API, you can go here.
 And here you will find extra information about mtproto.